moderndatacompany/dataos.info/docs/learn_new/understand_data_products/index.md

 - Emphasizes intuitive interaction for consumers of the data.

 <aside class= "callout">
-🗣️ Consumer-aligned data products are value-driven solutions crafted by domain SMEs and developers to address specific business use cases, delivering actionable insights aligned with business objectives.
+🗣️ Consumer-aligned Data Products are value-driven solutions crafted by domain SMEs and developers to address specific business use cases, delivering actionable insights aligned with business objectives.
 </aside>

 #### **Aggregate Data Products**